 A Heat Map (also known as a matrix) is used for comparing information in the same category.
 This visualization colour-codes value ranges so that users can quickly distinguish differences in values.
 The heat map legend shows which colours correspond to which values.
 Mousing over a cell displays its exact numeric value.
 The example below refers to sales figures by representative.
 You can quickly determine the top sales performers based on the number of cells and the depth of colour saturation.

 Summary Charts depict a single numerical value that’s used to track the status of a PowerMetric.
 This is a good visualization choice when you need to communicate a sum value without going into greater complexity.

-In the example below, the table displays sales revenue.
+The pivot table example below displays sales revenue.
 The columns organize the data by month while the rows segment the values by sales agent and territory.

-The table visualization is also useful for identifying blank entries.
-In the table above, you can see that there is a blank entry for Kelvin Kash’s total revenue for Canada in March.
+Pivot tables are also useful for identifying blank entries.
+In the example above, you can see that there is a blank entry for Kelvin Kash’s total revenue for Canada in March.
 This would not come across in another visualization, such as a line chart, in which a total value for sales in March would display without indicating the missing entry.

 If you choose not to assign a dimension to your columns, your pivot table will contain one column of data and use your metric name as the column header.
 In the example below, the column is named "Revenue" after the name of the metric.
 If you change the metric name, the column header will update to match it.